-Purpose This paper examines the presence of a gender wage gap in Trinidad and Tobago and its possible influences.
+Purpose - The purpose of this paper is to examine the presence of a gender wage gap in Trinidad and Tobago and its possible influences.

-Methodology Investigation of the issue utilised data from the 2009/2008 Household Budget Survey.
+Design/methodology/approach - Investigation of the issue utilised data from the 2008/2009 Household Budget Survey.
 A combination of linear regression and Oaxaca-Blinder decomposition analysis permits segregation of wage differences into explained and unexplained.

-Findings At the aggregate level, there is a significant difference between male and female wages.
-Investigation showed that the demographics with the highest levels of discrimination were in the age groups 44-35, income levels 5,999\$-3,000\$ and private sector employment versus public sector.
+Findings - At the aggregate level, there is a significant difference between male and female wages.
+Investigation showed that the demographics with the highest levels of discrimination were in the age groups 35-44, income levels \$3,000-\$5,999 and private sector employment vs public sector.